nus-cs2103-AY2021S1/tp/docs/UserGuide.md

 *(Insert screenshot here, pointing to the feedback)*

 ### Switching accounts: `switchacc`
-If you wish to manage your expenses or revenues on another account, you can use this command to switch to the desired account.
+You can use this command to switch to the desired account.
+This is useful if you want to manage entries in the account or edit the name of the desired account.

 Format: `switchacc INDEX`